-The Statement of Accounts were authorised for issue by the Director of Corporate Resources & S151 Officer on 30 September 2015.
-Events taking place after this date will not be reflected in the financial statements or notes.
+The Statement of Accounts were authorised for issue by the Director of Corporate Resources & S151 Officer on 20 September 2016.
+There was one change to note 39 reflected in the financial statements or notes after this date.

-Where events taking place before this date provided information about conditions existing at 31 March 2015, the figures and disclosures in the financial statements have been adjusted to reflect this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2016, the figures and disclosures in the financial statements have been adjusted to reflect this information as follows: